asangvnit/sysprog-workshop/Linux.md

 # Introduction to linux

 Most widely used **NIX based operating system in the world today.
 Has many variants and forks - but `debian`, `ubuntu` and `fedora` are some of the most widely used ones.
 You can install it on your laptop directly.
-Details instructions can be found in [Setup](Setup.md).
+Detailed instructions can be found in [Setup](Setup.md).
 Please follow those instructions (if you haven't done so already and then come back here).

-First, you connect to the multipass ubuntu install you had created earlier.
+First, you connect to the `multipass ubuntu` instance you had created earlier (Those running on Windows can omit `sudo` on Window cmd prompt).

 ```sh
 $ sudo multipass shell sysprog